danielstocks/lizard/BACKLOG.md

 - Feature: Implement "prison rules"
 - Feature: Randomize dealer offset at start of game
 - Feature: Dealer choses trump card if trump card is LIZARD
-- Feature: Make a bot that can actually play :D (Not just random)
 - Feature: Multiplayer chat
-- Feature: Announce current dealer in log
-- Chore: More efficient & atomic SSE updates
-- Chore: Refactor CSS and use CSS Hooks.
-- Feature: Persist games in DB (SQLite)
 - Bug: Forced to play snake when i can play any card
   ```
   On the table: [ 'S14', 'C8' ]